colah/ByronTrialNotes/day7.md

  * How long?
    * Not sure?
  * Hours?
-   * No, definitly minutes.
+   * No, definitely minutes.
  * Does the conversation stray into anything Mr. Sonne might be facing charges with?
    * No.
- * Is there a thrid time you visit Mr. Sonne?
+ * Is there a third time you visit Mr. Sonne?
    * Yes.
  * Why?
    * Concerns about the items found at the residence.